 What paper should I use for printing?

 There are endless types of printmaking paper and any professional etching paper should be usable with our tiny press.
-However, we tried paper from Awagami, Hahnemühle, Fabriano and Somerset, they are all great!
+We tried paper from Awagami, Hahnemühle, Fabriano and Somerset, they are all great!
 We encourage you to check out your local art supply shop and see what they have available.

 I'm not able to get a good print, what am I doing wrong?